trentonsallee/Read-me-generator/Develop/README.md

-# Read-Me Generator
+# README Generator

 ## Description
-This project uses javascript to dynamically create a READ-ME file bases on users input.
-Please note that this READ-ME file was created using this project.
+This project dynamically creates a README file.
+The user answers promted questions, when finished, a README file is created.
+Please note this README file was created with this application.

 ## Table of Contents
 * [Description](#description)
 * [Usage](#usage)
 * [Installation](#installation)
 * [Contributing](#contributing)
 * [Testing](#testing)
 * [Contact me for questions](#contact)

 ## Installation
-This project consists only of 3 javascript files.
-In order to run this project, please use Node.
+When the app is downloaded, please install the node_modules package by running "NPM I" in your Terminal.

 ## Usage
-This project is used to create Read Me files that are common on GitHub.
-Usage is for any project uploaded to GitHub.
+This project creates a README file for any application.

 ## Contributing
-Trenton Salle.
-Please see the "Contact" section for reaching out.
+This project was only created by one individual.
+Please see "Contact" section for desginer information.

 ## Testing
-This project has no testing procedure.
+Please run "index.js" in your terminal to use and test.

 ## Contact